 Not a member?
 Join here.
 Membership lets you see your data right in each article and also gives you access to the member’s only information in the Lifehacks sections.

-It turns out that an olfactory receptor gene variant may play a role in how we perceive it.[ref]
+It turns out that an olfactory receptor gene variant may play a role in how we perceive the taste of cilantro.[ref]

 Check your genetic data for rs72921001 (23andMe v4, v5):